jackmcc08/makers-gilded-rose-tech-test/README.md

 I also refactored in small chunks with lots of commits to ensure I could roll back on commits when necessary.

-Finally once the code was refactored to my satisfaction, i developed unit tests for the new feature and TDD'd the new feature into existince.
+Finally once the code was refactored to my satisfaction, I developed unit tests for the new feature (conjured items) and TDD'd the new feature into existince.

 I also added in attr_reader feature for the items, to be able to easily see what items where availabel in the shop and improve test readability.